neuroinfo-os/CLCML/docs/Design_of_an_iterative_learning_control_with_a_selective_learning_strategy_for_swinging_up_a_pendulum.md

 ## 2018 European Control Conference, June 12-15, 2018.

 ### Short summary
 Authors present an Iterative Learning Control (ILC) algorithm for trajectory tracking in a nonlinear system.
 The algorithm is tested on a pendulum on a cart task (classic task in control in engineering).
+As there is a huge lag between the measurments,  authors propose that feedforward control could be benefitial for the task, although it is commonly solved with feedback approaches.

 The novelity in the controller design is that (1) it is restricted to learn only on trajectory segments with small tracking errors; and (2) the system's parameters set in a way that gives an opportunity to overcome singularities in plant inversion.

 ___Result:___ It was shown, that described ILC algorithm can learned to swing up a pendulum in less, than six iterations.
 However, the learning process stops if the cart reaches the end of the rail.